xapian/xapian-docsprint/advanced/admin_notes.rst

 expected to be many further modifications, it can be desirable to compact the database.

-Xapian includes a tool called "xapian-compact" for compacting databases.
+Xapian includes a tool called ``xapian-compact`` for compacting databases.
 This tool makes a copy of a database, and takes advantage of the sorted nature of the source Xapian database to write the database out without leaving spare space for future modifications.
 This can result in a